Glen-Ochieng/My-SQL-Course./README.md

 *Note*

 To get it in descending order you add desc at the end of the order by statement i.e. ORDER BY column1 desc

+### INNER JOIN
+This is used to join two tables on only columns they have in common

+*Snytax*
+SELECT---
+FROM table1
+INNER JOIN table2
+ON table1.key=table2.key